workbooks/client_lib/ruby/README.markdown

 # Ruby language binding for the Workbooks API

-See the other ruby code here in github for simple usage examples to explore the objects returned by the API.
+See the ruby code here in github for simple usage examples to explore the objects returned by the API.
 The comments in the `workbooks_api.rb` file contain additional information to that here.

 ## Usage

 External scripts can authenticate using an API Key or a username and password.
-In the examples here authentication is done in `test_login_helper.rb`.
+In the examples included here authentication is done in `test_login_helper.rb` using an API Key: just pass the `:api_key` parameter when you create a new `WorkbooksApi` object.

-## External Script Usage

-There are several ways for external scripts to authenticate with Workbooks.
-Most API scripts should use API Keys to authenticate with Workbooks: Workbooks users can create API Keys in the Workbooks Desktop.
-Using API Keys there is no need to explicitly call `login()` or `logout()`.

-### Using API Keys without a Session

-Simply invoke `new()` and pass an API Key to create a Workbooks API object and then you can use any of the following methods: `get()`, `create()`, `update()`, `delete()`, `batch()`, or the assert versions.
-Using session-based authentication (as described below) is more efficient if you are going to issue multiple API calls.

 ### Using login() and logout()

-An alternative is to establish a session with the Workbooks service: pass an API Key or a username and password to the `login()` call and your script receives back a Session ID in a cookie.
+An alternative is to use a username and password to establish a session with the Workbooks service: pass them to the `login()` call.
 Sessions can be reconnected using an existing session whose ID you have retained.
-When you are finished, it is polite to `logout()` or you may want to use `getSessionId()` to retain a session ID for future use.

-Once you have a new `WorkbooksAPI` object you will typically `login()` to create a new session, although you might use `session_id` to re-connect to an existing session whose ID you have retained.
-When you are finished, it is polite to `logout()` or you may want to use `session_id` to retain a session ID for future use.
+When you are finished, it is polite to `logout()` or you may want to retain a session ID for future use.

 Having obtained a session you can use any of the following methods: `get()`, `create()`, `update()`, `delete()`, `batch()`, or the assert versions.